xiaorensean/slate/source/index.html.md

 ```

 ### Description
-[FTX future stats](https://docs.ftx.com/#get-future-stats) has a frequency of 1 nimute and data time range is from 2019-09-04 17:01:01.333594927 till now.
+[FTX future stats](https://docs.ftx.com/#get-future-stats) has a frequency of 1 minute and data time range is from 2019-09-04 17:01:01.333594927 till now.
 Collectors are continously runing in two hosts.

 ### Data Schema
 fieldName | fieldType | description